 Practice Essentials

-Episcleritis is an acute inflammation of the episclera that may be unilateral or bilateral.
-Although it most often is idiopathic, 26% to 36% of patients have episcleritis triggered by a systemic disorder such as rheumatoid arthritis, ulcerative colitis, psoriatic arthritis, or systemic lupus erythematosus.
-Infections such as Lyme disease and syphillis less often are associated with episcleritis.
-[1]
+Episcleritis is an acute inflammation of the episclera that can affect one or both eyes.
+[1] Although it frequently is of unknown cause, around 26% to 36% of cases can be linked to underlying systemic conditions such as rheumatoid arthritis, ulcerative colitis, psoriatic arthritis, or systemic lupus erythematosus.
+Less commonly, infections such as Lyme disease and syphilis may also be associated with episcleritis.
+[2]

 Episcleritis is self-limited and the prognosis is good.
 [3]